Aaron-Bopp/TIM/40_Evergreens/What makes a note evergreen.md

 [[My TO(DO) and EVER(GREEN) structure]] details how I add statuses and action items to [[evergreen notes]] in [[My TIM]].
 In these, I am constantly contemplating is this note evergreen? and how do I make this note more evergreen?
 So what does being evergreen even me to me?

+#TO/PONDER/ME how this has changed as my vault has matured

 What is the inuition that drives this process?
 - [[Evergreen notes organize knowledge so that it can grow]]
 - [[Conceptual notes are lexically superior to atomic notes]]